mathieuimbert/slack-logger/README.md

 # slack-logger
-This is a simple package that allow a PHP script to send real time to Slack.
+This is a simple package that allow a PHP script to send real time logs to Slack.

 ## Installation ##